shokupan

 • Place the browned butter into a heat-proof container, add the cinnamon, cardamom and nutmeg.

-5. shaping and proof #2
+5. shape and proof #2.

 • Place dough onto a lightly floured work surface, roll the dough into a 30x60cm rectangle, at about 0.5cm thickness.